 "Since his operation, he's kind of scared of people in scrubs," Charity remarks.

-"Initially he'll most likely have some anxiety about being here," says Dr. Hoffman.
+"Initially he'll most likely have some anxiety about being here," says Dr. Hankinson.
 "Social work will help the whole family cope with a new set of challenges, and child life will be really involved in helping him adapt to the clinic.
 This will be his new normal."

 And then, if all goes according to plan, it won’t be.